 It was only fitting that the final Chateaugay-M-W matchup at the The Hive in Coach Tischlers tenure would be a championship caliber defensive duel between two state-ranked team.

-Defense propelled No. 19 Chateaugay to a 19-8 halftime lead and three defensive stops in the final two minutes secured a 33-28 win for the Bulldogs (10-4) who moved into a tie for the NAC East lead with No. 7 M-W (11-3) at 8-1.
+Defense propelled no. 19 Chateaugay to a 19-8 halftime lead and three defensive stops in the final two minutes secured a 33-28 win the Bulldogs (10-4) who moved into a tie for the NAC East lead with no. 7 M-W (11-3) at 8-1.

 Chateaugay allowed just two field goals in the first half and M-W limited the Bulldogs to just three in the second half which climaxed with the Jackets cutting the difference to 31-28 with 10.4 seconds to play on two free throws by Tess Knight.